metosin/testit/README.md

     (deref a) =eventually=> pos?))
 ```

 On the code above, the result of evaluating the `(deref a)` is initially -1.
-The test does not
+The test does not match the expected predicate `pos?`.
+How ever, the
-the expected predicate `pos?`.
-How ever, the `=eventually=>` will keep repeating the test until
+`=eventually=>` will keep repeating the test until the test matches, or a
-the test matches, or a timeout occurs.
+timeout occurs.
 Eventually the future resets the atom to 1 and the test
 passes.

-By default the `=eventually=>` keeps evaluating and testing every 50 ms and the timeout is 1 sec.
+By default the `=eventually=>` keeps evaluating and testing every 50 ms and
-You can change these by binding `testit.facts/*eventually-polling-ms*` and
+the timeout is 1 sec.
+You can change these by binding
+`testit.facts/*eventually-polling-ms*` and
 `testit.facts/*eventually-timeout-ms*`.
-For example, code below sets the timeout to 2 sec.
+For example, code below sets the
+timeout to 2 sec.

 ```clj
 (testing "You can change the timeout from it's default of 1sec"